Lochranza Visitor Guide

 Who owns Lochranza Castle?

 Lochranza Castle is held in the care of Historic Environment Scotland.
-The castle was originally owned by the MacSween clan before it passed to the Earl of Menteith, Robert II, the Marquess of Hamilton, and the Blackwood-Davidson family.
+The Earl of Menteith, Robert II, the Marquess of Hamilton, and the Blackwood-Davidson family all acquired the castle after the MacSween clan originally owned it.

 When was Lochranza Castle built?